Need Randomness? Unleash the Power of Shuf!

 Seed for Reproducibility: By default,

-contains random data or use the `head` command to get repeatable short output from a larger random set. -
+shufuses a pseudo-random number generator.
+To get the same random sequence every time (for testing or reproducible results), use the--random-source=FILEoption, whereFILEcontains random data or use the `head` command to get repeatable short output from a larger random set. -

 Handle Large Files Efficiently:

-loads the entire input into memory.
+shufloads the entire input into memory.
 For extremely large files, consider using other methods, like breaking the file into smaller chunks or using a streaming approach with other tools. -

 Combine with Other Utilities:

-to create powerful data processing pipelines. -
+shufshines when combined with other command-line tools likegrep,awk,sed, andxargsto create powerful data processing pipelines. -

 Use `-e` or `–echo` for arguments: The `-e` option treats each argument as an input line.
 This is helpful when your input isn’t already in a file.